saltkid/gorn/README.md

 User can specify series and movie root dirs separately, can specify only one of either, and can specify any number of dirs.
 Other than that, it shares the same default renaming behavior as specifying a root dir
 ___
 ## Additional Options
+### 1. --help
+Shows the simple help message.
+If user inputted a flag right after `--help`, it will show the detailed help message for that specific flag.

+`-h` is the short form

+Example: `gorn -h --naming-scheme`, `gorn --help --help`
+### 2. --version
+Shows the welcome message along with the version.

+`-v` is the short form

+Example: `gorn -v`, `gorn --version`
 ### 1. --keep-ep-num
 By default, episode numbers are padded to 2 digits and will start at 01.
 These are automatically generated and renames the files based on natural sorting.

 `--keep-ep-nums all no` is the default behavior if the flag is not present.

-If `--keep-ep-nums` flag is present or user inputted `--keep-ep-nums all yes`, gorn will keep the original episode numbers in the filename based on common naming patterns. if none was found in the filename, it will not rename for that specific file.
+If `--keep-ep-nums` flag is present or user inputted `--keep-ep-nums all yes`, gorn will keep the original episode numbers in the filename based on common naming patterns.

+if none was found in the filename, it will not rename for that specific file.
 This can be useful if you only have episodes that are canon, aka you don't have filler episodes, so you want to keep the episode number already in the filename.

 If user inputted `--keep-ep-nums var`, gorn will ask for user input whether or not to keep the episode numbers again for each series entry.